-There seems to be no clear reason why this is happening, but a workaround is to start the game through the .bat file in the installation folder.
-To do this, right-click on the game in your library, click “Properties”, go to the “Local Files” tab, and then click “Browse local files”.
-From there, you can launch the game using the .bat file.
+One workaround is to start the game through the .bat file in the installation folder.
+To do this, players should right-click on the game in their library, click “Properties”, go to the “Local Files” tab, and then click “Browse local files”.
+From there, players can launch the game using the .bat file.
 This workaround has been found to be successful for some players, but not all.

-Yet another is to turn on 3D corpses and 3D models in the options menu.
+Another possible solution is to turn on 3D corpses and 3D models in the options menu.
 This can be done by navigating to the options menu in the game and turning on the settings for 3D corpses and 3D models.
-Gamers with Intel HD Graphics can try allocating 6 GB
+Gamers with Intel HD Graphics can try allocating 6 GB.

 Some players have reported that recent Windows updates may be causing the crashes on start-up.
-In order to uninstall recent Windows updates, you must first go to the Start menu and search for Settings.
-Once you have located the Settings option, select it and then navigate to Update & Security.
+In order to uninstall recent Windows updates, players should go to the Start menu and search for Settings.
+Once they have located the Settings option, they should select it and then navigate to Update & Security.
 Within the Update & Security option, there will be a View Update History option – select this.
-If there are any updates listed that you wish to uninstall, simply select the Uninstall Update option next to it.
-The process of uninstalling a recent Windows update may take some time to complete and your system may automatically restart.
-If not, you can manually reboot your Windows PC.
-After the update is uninstalled, you have to remove the temporary files that are leftover.
-To do this, you have to press the Windows key + R on your keyboard and type in “%temp%”.
-This will open up the temporary files folder and you can delete all of the files that are inside.
+If there are any updates listed that players wish to uninstall, they should simply select the Uninstall Update option next to it.
+The process of uninstalling a recent Windows update may take some time to complete and the system may automatically restart.
+If not, players can manually reboot their Windows PC.
+After the update is uninstalled, players should remove the temporary files that are left over.
+To do this, they should press the Windows key + R on their keyboard and type in “%temp%”.
+This will open up the temporary files folder and they can delete all of the files that are inside.